Where to Stay in Barcelona: Complete Guide for First Timers

 Gràcia: Our Favorite Neighborhood in Barcelona

-At one point, Gràcia used to be a completely separate town from Barcelona, and it’s easy to imagine that being the case as you stroll the streets early in the morning, before the hustle and bustle of Barcelona really gets going.
+At one point, Gràcia used to be a completely separate village from Barcelona, and it’s easy to imagine that being the case as you stroll the streets early in the morning, before the hustle and bustle of Barcelona really gets going.

 I’ve seen the word “bohemian” used a lot to describe Gràcia, and I’m still not quite sure exactly what the word means.